 First, the idea behind the hypothesis was that only the free or albumin-bound fractions could diffuse out of and capillaries and into cells.
 But, this was largely based on in vitro 1980s research in cultured cells.
 Here, the researchers found that testosterone could not get into these cells when SHBG was also present in the solution.

-This kind of experimental set-up may be useful for looking at steroid-signalling pathways but it will tell you very little about whether SHBG will block any steroid in vivo!
+This kind of experimental set-up may be useful for looking at steroid-signaling pathways but it will tell you very little about whether SHBG will block any steroid in vivo!
 You see, academic researchers tend to pick cell types based on a what’s available, relatively easy to work with (some cell lines are NOT!), and not prohibitively expensive.
 That they chose a cell line without the capacity to interact with SHBG was unfortunate because it helped engrain the misleading notion that SHBG blocks testosterone from entering cells in general!

 Had these experiments been performed using cells from sex steroid responsive tissues, such as prostate or endometrium, the results would have been very different!